Tzanis97/fashionMnistNAS/README.md

-# Neural Architecture Search on Clustering Problem
+# Neural Architecture Search on Classification Problem

-Application on the process that searches for the optimal architecture of a model that clusters fashion products into 10 categories.
+Application on the process that searches for the optimal architecture of a model that classifies fashion products into 10 categories.

 ## Dataset